nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Fresh Account Tab

-The Accounts tab in the Settings screen has been improved and is now visually closer to the interface of Direct Transfer and the new Synchronization tab.
+The Accounts tab in the Settings screen has been improved and is now visually closer to the interface of Direct Transfer window and the new Synchronization tab.

 SCREENSHOT